qstearns/audio-event-repro/README.md

 ## Relevant source

-The code demonstrating the issue lives at <./src/routes/index.svelte>
+The code demonstrating the issue lives at [the index route](./src/routes/index.svelte)

 ## Running